jonbakerlab/jonbakerlab.github.io/lab-members/jonah-tang/index.md

 **Research Assistant**
 [tangjon@ohsu.edu](mailto:tangjon@ohsu.edu)

-Jonah Tang joined The Baker Lab in 2023 after completing a BS in Computer Science at Oregon State University and a BS in Cell & Molecular Biology at Seattle University.
-Jonah plans to persue a graduate degree in bioinformatics in the near future.
+Jonah is a research assistant in the Baker Lab at Oregon Health & Science University’s School of Dentistry, where he has worked on Dr. Baker’s project to investigate the impact of unsaturated fatty acids on the virulence of streptococci.
+Alongside the fatty acid project, he has also been working on a bioinformatic study into the salivary DNA virome that is built off of Dr. Baker’s previous metagenomic work.
+With a background in biology and computer science, he is looking to pursue a graduate degree in bioinformatics in the future.